 Simple Beetroot Dip with Cream Cheese | Five-Ingredients

 - 4 medium beets peeled, chopped into 1" cubes

 - 1/4 tsp black pepper (optional)

-- Place the skinned and cubed beets in a steamer and steam for 20-30 minutes, or until the beets can be pierced easily with a fork.
-Remove from the heat and let cool.
+- Place the skinned and cubed beets in a steamer and allow them to steam for 25-30 minutes, or until the beets can be pierced easily with a fork.
+Remove from the heat and let the beets cool slightly.

-- Place the cooled beets and the rest of the ingredients in a food processor and puree until smooth.
-Taste and season.
+- Place the cooled beets and remaining ingredients into a food processor or Vitmix and puree until smooth.
+Scrape down the sides as needed to ensure the entire mixture is well blended.
+Taste and season to taste.